-Raja Rosenhagen is an Assistant Professor of Philosophy at Ashoka University.
-He earned his Ph.D. in Philosophy in 2018 from the University of Pittsburgh.
+Raja Rosenhagen is an Associate Professor of Philosophy at Ashoka University.
+He earned his Ph.D. in Philosophy in 2018 from the University of Pittsburgh, joined Ashoka as Assistant Professor in 2018, and was granted tenure and promoted to Associate Professor in 2023.
 He also holds an M.A. from the University of Münster in Philosophy, Indian Studies, and Psychology.
-Raja’s interests are broad and include Philosophy of Mind (especially Perception), Metaphysics and Epistemology, Philosophy of Science, History of Philosophy, Logic, Philosophy of Love, Indian Philosophy (especially Bhakti and Jaina Philosophy), and Philosophical Counselling.
+His interests are broad and include Philosophy of Mind (especially Perception), Metaphysics and Epistemology, Philosophy of Science, History of Philosophy, Logic, Philosophy of Love, Indian Philosophy (especially Buddhism, Bhakti, and Jaina Philosophy), and Philosophical Counselling.
 Since his last name is too long and unusual, his students call him “Professor Raja.”

-Apart from philosophy, Raja cares most about his wife and his twin girls, is interested in Āyurveda, likes to cook (vegetarian), listen to music (Jazz, World Music, Indian classical), and to play music.
+Apart from philosophy, Professor Raja cares most about his wife and his twin girls, is interested in Āyurveda, likes to cook (vegetarian), listen to music (Jazz, World Music, Indian classical), and to play the piano.
 He also has a passion for learning languages and as rumour has it, he tries to pick up a new one every other year or so.